springtype-org/springtype/src/packages/cli/st-monorepo/README.md

 Basically, you just leave things as they are.

-To add support for `st-monorepo` and create a new `st-monorepo.json` config file, just run: `npx st-monorepo init` in the folder where your package folders are located.
+To add support for `st-monorepo` and create a new `st-monorepo.json` config file, just run: `npx st-monorepo create-config` in the folder where your package folders are located.

 To add/remove/move execution order of packages, you just edit `st-monorepo.json`'s `packages` section.

+#### Behaviour

+1. `st-monorepo` usually only increases versions, commits, pushes and publishes to npm when a package as changes committed, but not yet pushed.

+2. You can change that behaviour just by changing the command chains.

+3. Given the nature of `st-monorepo` chains are run per package.
+To have command chains run after package chains have been run we suggest to configure npm scripts in the main `package.json` file (next to `st-monorepo.json`) like that:

+    {
+        ...
+        "scripts": {
+            "build:all": "npx st-monorepo build-all",
+            "publish:all": "npx st-monorepo publish-all",
+            "tag-and-release": "npx st-monorepo tag-and-release ."
+        }
+    }

+Whereas command chains would be configured to only run "clean", "build" etc. in "build:all", "git-commit", "git-push", "npm-publish" in "publish:all" and "git-create-tag", "github-create-release" in "tag-and-release".
+Like with the "." name shown in the previous example `st-monorepo` executes the command only for the local package in case of "tag-and-release".

 #### Supported commands